 I really like a good horn noisemaker — and fortunately they are easy to make.
 Jordan at Oh Happy Day has fashioned some that look like megaphones.
 These would make a great centerpiece for a party, in fact.
 And Minted’s Julep blog has a great DIY by Brandy of Marabou Design for fringed party horns.

-The first year we hosted this party we planned to have a 10pm “Pretend New Year’s” with our kids, assuming that then they would go to sleep and the adults could ring in the New Year at midnight without them.
+The first year we hosted this party we planned to have a 10:00 pm “Pretend New Year’s” with our kids, assuming that then they would go to sleep and the adults could ring in the New Year at midnight without them.
 Spoiler alert: At 12:30 am they were all still awake.
 If your kids like an early bedtime, you can have your New Year’s celebration at whatever time works for you.
-We don’t even make a fake-out attempt anymore.
-Though we do try to ply them with a steady stream of movies and lots of sleeping bags and pillows, just in case they feel like dozing off.
+We don’t even make a fake-out attempt anymore, though we do try to ply them with a steady stream of movies and lots of sleeping bags and pillows, just in case they feel like dozing off.
 (They don’t.
 Ever.)

 Since our kids are late night partiers, we include them in the midnight festivities.
 Shortly before the ball drops, we push the furniture out of the way and line the floor with bubble wrap so the kids can stomp in the New Year while waving their cute noisemakers and blowing their adorable paper horns.
 You can find bubble wrap in bulk at some office supply stores or you can order it online.
 Learn from my experience, though: Larger bubbles pop far easier and with a much more satisfying sound than the small ones.
 Go big or go crazy trying to get the kids to keep popping the small bubbles.